 Ionescu’s interest in the notion of world-making is especially pronounced in his enterable pavilions.
 Building on the success of Chapel for an Apple (2020)—an outdoor, 20-foot tall, architectural folly-like pavilion, in Hudson, NY—Ionescu has been creating spaces that can be experienced from within and can be positioned indoors or outdoors.
 The centerpiece of his recent solo exhibition Castle Garden is the 22 feet tall Tower for an Hour.
 The work is an example of one such commission for a New York City home.
 Drawing directly from the designer’s background in architecture, these pavilions originate as sketches which Ionescu then transforms into meticulous models that collectors can commission to be made real-size for a range of environments.
 Offering spaces for reflection, rest, or play, these pavilions invite us to question the built environment, the interplay between interior and exterior spaces, the relationship between architecture and design, and the confluence of experience and function.

 Ionescu’s work has been published in the New York Times and Dwell Magazine, among other notable publications.
-He has been featured in five solo exhibitions in New York and several group shows.
-He presented his first collaboration with R & Company in September 2019 and recently completed his largest project to date, Chapel for an Apple, an outdoor architectural folly, in Hudson, NY.
+He has been featured in five solo exhibitions in New York, including a 2022 solo exhibition at R & Company titled Castle Garden, in addition to several group shows.

 A Thing On A Table In A House is the first book on the designer’s work, published by Apartamento.
 The book surveys the last five years of the artist’s colorful steel works and is accompanied by a play written by the artist James English Leary.